Press Release: New PacketScan™ with Video QoS

 numbers separated by a colon the Delay Factor (DF) and the Media Loss Rate (MLR)".

-Mr.Kulkarni further added, "New PacketScan™ with Video QoS capability addresses customers long felt need of Video Call
+Mr.Kulkarni further added, "New PacketScan™ with Voice, Data, and Video QoS capability addresses customers long felt need of call quality analysis in IP networks.

 Other Features Include: